ndlib/ndlib-cdk/CONTRIBUTING.md

     - `pipeline-notifications` for code related to the notification construct for CodePipeline state changes
     - `slack-approval` for code related to the CodePipeline Slack approval construct
     - `stack-tags` for code related to the creation of required tags on CDK-created resources

+  - If you are proposing a new feature, please create a new scope for the propsed feature, and include it in the commit message, such as `feat(my-new-feature): title`.

 - Commit message should indicate which issues are fixed (if any): `fixes #<issue>` or `closes #<issue>`.